chatzikon/IDMVAE/README.md

 ## Dataset references

-Please cite the **original dataset publications** when you use these benchmarks (in addition to [citing IDMVAE](#citation) if you use this code).
-We do not host the raw corpora; use the official sources below.
+Please cite the **original dataset publications** when you use these benchmarks.

 | Dataset | Role in this repo | Official source |
 |---------|-------------------|-----------------|